DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/governance.md

 The DXC Agents are included in the Regression testing program with each new D365 preview version. <br>
 Once testing is complete, the result is logged on Release notes.

-> Notes: The regression testing covers a wide scenario range but is not guarenteed to cover all possible scenarios.
+> Note: The regression testing covers a wide scenario range but is not guarenteed to cover all possible scenarios.
 It is still recommended customer tests in their environment on their data.

 ### Level 4: Management Reporting